KahWee - Web Development, AI Tools & Tech Trends

 • Static site generators and content-heavy applications

-• TypeScript projects that want to eliminate compilation overhead
+• TypeScript projects that want to skip compilation

-• New projects that can fully embrace Bun's ecosystem
+• New projects that can fully adopt Bun's ecosystem

-For existing projects, consider a gradual migration approach, starting with build tooling and then moving to runtime code as you validate compatibility.
-My own migration followed this path:
+For existing projects, migrate gradually.
+Start with build tooling, then move to runtime code as you validate compatibility.
+My path: